-Planner’s buckets are a flexible way to categorize your tasks.
-You can create as many buckets as you want, with any name you want, and add tasks to them with a simple drag and drop.
+Planner buckets are a flexible way to categorize your tasks.
+You can create as many buckets as you want, with any name, and add tasks to them with a simple drag and drop.
 Creating buckets in Planner helps users prioritize and manage their work.

 Planner also gives some functionality you don’t realize you need until you try—namely, a way to see if any of your team members are overloaded.
 The planner provides soft analytics to help users balance workloads and monitor productivity.
-It is useful not only for project managers and team leads to show off team’s productivity to the bosses, but also for the teammates to understand the workload spread.
+It is beneficial not only for project managers and team leads to show off the team’s productivity to the bosses but also for the teammates to understand the workload spread.

 You’ve cracked the project management code?
 It’s about time to level up to portfolio management.

-When you need to track not just several projects, but progress on several project groups.
-For example, you have a chain of restaurants or shops, and you have simultaneous openings of new locations.
+When you need to track not just several projects, but progress on several project groups, for example, you have a chain of restaurants or shops and simultaneous openings of new locations.
 This means you have to manage multiple projects at different stages of completion, with separate teams involved.
 And in each group, you’ve got 10-15 projects.
 This is when portfolio management tools come in handy.
-They are specifically designed for you to see the big picture like “How’s our marketing doing?” with a way to get into details on each of them, if needed.
+They are specifically designed for you to see the big picture, like “How’s our marketing doing?” with a way to get into details on each of them if needed.

 Having had vast experience working with analog and on-premises tools, we’ve gained insight into what a project manager needs from a task management system:

-“Home-based data” – a single, secure, and easy to reach location where you can to see everything at once.
+“Home-based data” – a single, secure, and easy-to-reach location where you can see everything at once.
 You wouldn’t need it unless you like drilling down into every single item, as if you’re looking for oil, to get to the point.
 Otherwise, you wouldn’t mind having all your ducks in a row within the same place.

 Flexible Categorization – a way to quickly reprioritize tasks, change their category or status, and tag them with metadata.